fidelity/textwiser/README.md

 # TextWiser: Text Featurization Library

-TextWiser is a research library that provides a unified framework for text featurization based on a rich set of methods while taking advantage of pretrained models provided by the state-of-the-art [Flair](https://github.com/zalandoresearch/flair) library.
+TextWiser is a research library that provides a unified framework for text featurization based on a rich set of methods while taking advantage of pretrained models provided by the state-of-the-art libraries.
 The main contributions include:

 * **Rich Set of Embeddings:** A wide range of available [embeddings](#available-embeddings) and [transformations](#available-transformations) to choose from.